To receive additional information or to submit inquiries about the Six Week Intensive Workshop click here or call 212-414-9570.

 How many students are in a class?

-To ensure individualized attention and an intimate workshop setting, our maximum Student to Teacher ratio is 6:1.
+To ensure individualized attention and an intimate workshop setting, our maximum amount of students in each class is 11 students.

 How much one-on-one time will I have with instructors?